hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 {% include alert.html content="Some variables are write-protected, you need to unlock them before proceed" alert="Info" icon="svg-info" color="blue" %}

-Use this command to unlock write-protected variables:
+Use the following command to unlock write-protected variables:

 ```sh
 # nv setenv ProtectEnv 0